🔍 공개 퀴즈 검색

 What does it mean to respect your audience in persuasion?

-1. Always agree with them completely
+1. Always agree with them on everything

-2. Don't manipulate, deceive, insult intelligence, or oversimplify ✓
+3. Don't manipulate, deceive, insult intelligence, or oversimplify ✓

-4. Never disagree with them
+4. Never disagree with their positions

 What should you consider about audience values?

-1. Nothing
+1. Nothing about their personal values

 2. What's important to them, their interests, priorities, and concerns ✓

-3. Only their age
+3. Only their age and demographic data

-4. Just their location
+4. Just their geographic location

 What is the difference between audience position and audience knowledge?

-2. Knowledge doesn't matter
+2. Knowledge doesn't matter for persuasion

-3. Position is their age
+3. Position is their age group

 How does emotional state affect audience receptiveness?